 Brothers in Arms

-It was a beautiful warm day in the Kingdom of Kells and since Maeve hadn’t attacked in weeks, the lives of the people were peaceful, even if only for a while.
-Obviously, though, King Conchobar’s soldiers couldn’t afford to rest, so they trained in the courtyard every day, the Mystic Knights often accompanying them.
+It was a beautiful warm day in the Kingdom of Kells.
+Maeve’s troops had not attacked in weeks and the lives of the people were peaceful, even if only for a while.
+King Conchobar’s soldiers could not afford to rest, however, and so they trained in the courtyard every day, the Mystic Knights often accompanying them.

 Sometimes Rohan tried to improve the soldiers’ fighting skills or taught the royal guards a few new tricks, but today Angus had challenged him to a duel.
 He always enjoyed their little matches and didn’t mind that Angus actually won every now and then when it was just the two of them, but since Ivar and especially Deirdre were watching, he would make sure that his reputation as the mighty warrior Draganta stayed intact.